Talal-A/obsidian-immich/README.md

 This plugin allows users to easily insert images from their self-hosted Immich instance into their Obsidian notes.

 ## Disclaimer
-Immich is still under **very active** development.
+⚠️ Immich is still under **very active** development.
 Breaking changes have happened and will continue to happen!
 This plugin is confirmed working as of [v1.112.1](https://github.com/immich-app/immich/releases/tag/v1.112.1).

+⚠️ The 'Immich Album Share Key' you generate below should be kept private!
+Do not post this online unless you are comfortable making your entire `obsidian` immich album public.
+This issue will only impact you if your immich instance is publicly accessible.

 ## Features